-LEAD INDEPENDENT DIRECTOR
+LEAD INDEPENDENT DIRECTOR AND TRANSITION TO INDEPENDENT CHAIRPERSON

-To promote the independence of our Board and appropriate oversight of management, the independent directors select annually a Lead Independent Director, currently Ms. Rice, to facilitate free and open discussion and communication among the independent directors of our Board and management.
-The Board has nominated Ms. Rice to serve as Lead Independent Director of the Company upon re-election.
-The Lead Independent Director presides at all executive sessions at which only non-management directors are present.
-These meetings are held in conjunction with the regularly scheduled quarterly meetings of our Board, but may be called at any time by our Lead Independent Director or any of our other independent directors.
-In 2019, our independent directors met ten times in executive session without management present following Board and/or committee meetings and met outside of regularly scheduled Board and committee meetings on certain occasions.
-If applicable, our Lead Independent Director will discuss issues that arise during those meetings with our Chairman and Chief Executive Officer.
-Our Lead Independent Director also discusses Board meeting agendas with our Chairman and Secretary and may request the inclusion of additional agenda items for meetings of our Board.
+To promote the independence of our Board and appropriate oversight of management, the independent directors have annually selected a Lead Independent Director, currently Ms. Rice, to facilitate free and open discussion and communication among the independent directors of our Board and management.
+Beginning as of the 2021 Annual Meeting, the Nominating & Corporate Governance Committee and Board has nominated Ms. Rice to serve as Independent Chairperson of the Company upon re-election.
+The Independent Chairperson shall handle comprehensive responsibilities leading the Board as well as preside at all executive sessions at which only non-management directors are present.
+These meetings are held in conjunction with the regularly scheduled quarterly meetings of our Board, but may be called at any time by our Independent Chairperson or any of our other independent directors.
+In 2020, our independent directors met twelve (12) times in executive session without management present following Board and/or committee meetings and met outside of regularly scheduled Board and committee meetings on certain occasions.
+If applicable, our Independent Chairperson will discuss issues that arise during those meetings with our Chief Executive Officer.
+Our Independent Chairperson also discusses Board meeting agendas with our Secretary and may request the inclusion of additional agenda items for meetings of our Board.
+Upon establishing the Independent Chairperson role beginning as of the 2021 Annual Meeting, the Company will not maintain a separate additional lead independent director role.